-In 2012, Facebook allowed Page admins to easily create an ad campaign to promote a post with a single click from the Timeline.
+In 2012, Facebook allowed Page admins to easily create an ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. to promote a post with a single click from the Timeline.
 Now they have the same ability to promote their Page.

 Here’s what you need to know about the new “Promoted Page:”